VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-messaging/02-create-message-listeners.md

 # Create JMS Message Listeners

-The Java Message Service (JMS) is a standard designed to allow applications to create, send, and receive Messages to form loosely coupled components.
+The Java Message Service (JMS) is a standard designed to allow applications to create, send, and receive Messages to form loosely coupled asynchronous components.
 Messaging between components is typically asynchronous and is a very common pattern in distributed systems.

 Spring Boot offers abstractions for the JMS standard that make it very quick and easy to create messages from Java objects, send them to destination queues using the familiar Template pattern (akin to Spring's RestTemplate or JdbcTemplate), and to create Receivers (or Listeners) for specific types of messages on Queues.